skhan59/skhan59.github.io/competitions.md

     </div>

 ### Hack the Box: Penetration Testing and Capture the Flags
-As of March 2020, I've been actively competing to obtain a spot on Hack the Box's Penetration Testing and Capture the Flag leaderboards.
-The competiton is only accessible for competitors who are successfully able to hack their way through the registration page.
-By far the most difficult competition I've competed in, so far I have successfully been able to complete challenges in Reverse Engineering, Cyrptography, Steganography, Computer Forensics, and Open Source Intelligence.
-I've also obtained root-level access to the virtual computer known as Traceback, where I had to use Kali Linux and cybersecurity tools to get my way through.
+As of March 2020, I’ve been actively competing to obtain a spot on Hack the Box’s Penetration Testing and Capture the Flag leaderboards.
+The competition is only accessible for competitors who are successfully able to hack their way through the registration page.
+By far the most difficult competition I’ve competed in, so far I have successfully been able to complete challenges in Reverse Engineering, Cryptography, Steganography, Computer Forensics, and Open Source Intelligence.
+I’ve also obtained root-level access to the virtual computer known as Traceback, where I had to use Kali Linux and cybersecurity tools to get my way through.

 <div align="center">